Council Hall

 If ever, a doorway opens to the seven towers, the guardians will feel it, and come.

-It will be hundreds of years before the weavers and flow masters are strong again, though never as strong as before.
+Weavers and flow masters appear, though never as strong as before.

-I see only part of all that took place in hundreds of cities, over hundreds of years, but it is more than enough.
+I see fragments of what took place in hundreds of cities, over hundreds of years, but it is more than enough.

 I return to my own form, and break free of the images of the past.